ArturJS/glChAoS.P/wglChAoSP_test/readme.md

 If no error appear in ErrorLog-box, but nothing appear on the screen, before to contact me, try:

+- Close other tabs and/or other browser instances and reload page with the browser "reload button", or (better, on PC) try a "hard reload" using a Ctrl-F5

 - Hit ESC key (PC) or double-tap on free canvas border (mobile devices) to hide GUI: if attractor was generated behind a GUI window, it get just a bit time before it appear (it's a SlowMotion feature and Attractor settings are not still complete)

-- reload page with the browser "reload button", or (better, on PC) try a "hard reload" using a Ctrl-F5